-Your exit plan should be mastered by everyone.
+Everyone should master their exit plan.
 Everyone should know how to exit your home in case of a fire.
-Your home should have at least 2 fire exits, and the more fire exits, the better.
+Your home should have at least two fire exits, and the more fire exits, the better.
 You can even include your little ones when making your fire exit plan.
 This will help them understand and remember the fire exit plan better.

 3. Teach your kids the stop, drop and roll technique.

-This is a very basic technique that every child should master just in case their clothing catches fire.
+This is a fundamental technique that every child should master just in case their clothing catches fire.
 This can help prevent the spread of fire.

 4. Install fire and smoke alarms.